Reusable shopping bag: Legislation

 Some governments have encouraged or required the use of reusable shopping bags through the regulation of plastic bags with bans, recycling mandates, taxes or fees.
 The legislation to discourage plastic bag use has been passed in parts of Hong Kong, Ireland, South Africa, the United States, Canada, and Taiwan.

 In 2002, the Australian federal government studied the use of throwaway plastic bags and threatened to outlaw them if retailers did not voluntarily discourage their use.
 In 2003, the government negotiated with the Australian Retailers Association a voluntary progressive reduction of plastic bag use which led to a number of initiatives, including the widespread distribution and promotion of Green Bags.

-From 1 October 2011, the Welsh government began enforcing a minimum tax of 5p on single use carrier bags.

 In 2012, San Luis Obispo County, CA outlawed disposable plastic bags and began requiring shoppers to bring their own bags or pay a 10 cent per bag fee for paper bags.
 In 2009, the District of Columbia began requiring a 5¢ fee for each disposable bag.
-In 2012, Portland, Oregon began mandated programs to eliminate disposable checkout bags.
+In 2012, Portland, Oregon began mandated programs to eliminate disposable checkout bags.In 2024, California banned sale of all plastic bags at grocery checkouts.
+The legislation, Senate Bill 1053, closed a loophole that previously allowed thicker plastic "reusable" bags.
+It takes effect in January 2026, requiring retailers to stop offering all plastic checkout bags.
+Starting in 2028, only paper bags made with at least 50% post-consumer recycled content will be allowed.
+According to state data, plastic bag waste per capita in California rose by 47% from 2004 to 2021, despite earlier bans.

 In 2015, the Canadian province of Quebec voted in a program to ban disposable bags, but the program must be adopted by each municipality.
 Toronto had tried a similar program, but was eliminated after a short time.

+Recent developments

+In recent years, many reusable shopping bags have been made from recycled materials such as PET (recycled plastic bottles) and non-woven polypropylene.
+These materials are lightweight, durable, and water-resistant, making them a practical alternative to single-use plastic bags.

+Retailers around the world increasingly offer reusable bags as part of corporate sustainability initiatives.
+For example, major supermarket chains in the UK and Australia have phased out free plastic bags entirely, encouraging customers to bring or purchase reusable options.